 The design should incorporate acceptable alternative Japanese standards to listed US standards to the maximum extent practicable.
-The use of Japanese alternative acceptable standards ensures that the project is biddable and constructible, and will promote cost-effective and timely maintenance.
+The use of Japanese alternative acceptable standards aids in designing a project is biddable, constructible, and will promote cost-effective and timely maintenance.